-The AGree Coalition works closely with Congress and USDA to shape policies that support greater data integration and analysis—and help farmers make important land management decisions.
+The AGree E2 Coalition works closely with Congress and USDA to shape policies that support agricultural data innovation while protecting producer privacy.

 ADVANCING 2018 FARM BILL SUCCESSES

-During 2018 Farm Bill negotiations, AGree successfully lobbied for language directing USDA to “generate a report identifying available Departmental data sets on conservation practices and the effect of such practices on farm and ranch profitability, including effects relating to crop yields and soil health.”
+In 2018, The AGree E2 Coalition supported the Agriculture Data Act of 2018 when it was introduced by Senators Thune and Klobuchar.
+This effort led to language in the Farm Bill to directing USDA to “generate a report identifying available Departmental data sets on conservation practices and the effect of such practices on farm and ranch profitability, including effects relating to crop yields and soil health.”

-Our pilot has received support from senior leadership within USDA and on Capitol Hill.
-On March 12, Senators John Thune and Debbie Stabenow introduced the Cover Crop Flexibility Act, which directs USDA to complete our study.
+This pilot has received bipartisan support from senior leadership within USDA and on Capitol Hill.
+In March 2020, Senators John Thune (R-SD) and Debbie Stabenow (D-MI) introduced the Cover Crop Flexibility Act, which directed USDA to complete our study.
 In response, we published a letter supporting the bill.
-We are currently working to establish a legal mechanism for cooperation with USDA, with the intent to begin the analysis in mid-2020.
+In October 2020, USDA, Meridian Institute (AGree’s organizational home), and the University of Illinois signed a Memorandum of Agreement to implement the pilot.